OuyangWenyu/hydrodataset/README.md

 import hydrodataset
 ```

 then in your home directory, you will find the directory for hydrodataset:

 - Windows: C:\\Users\\xxx\\.hydrodataset (xxx is your username))
 - Ubuntu: /home/xxx/.hydrodataset

 In .hydrodataset directory, there is a settings.txt file and only one line is in it.
 This line means the root directory of hydrodataset, and its 1st sub-directory is camels (shown in the previous directory tree).

 Now modify this line to your root directory, for example, I put camels/ to D:\\data\\  , so this line should be D:\\data\\

-Then, you can use functions in hydrodataset, examples could be seen here: https://github.com/OuyangWenyu/hydrodataset/blob/main/examples/scripts.py
+Then, you can use functions in hydrodataset, examples could be seen **here: https://github.com/OuyangWenyu/hydrodataset/blob/main/examples/scripts.py**

+**NOTE: Please don't modify the interface of the functions in hydrodataset, as it may cause some errors, unless one can entirely refactor the code.**

 These functions are about reading attributes/forcing/streamflow data.